toeverything/blocksuite/packages/docs/guide/overview.md

 ## Architecture

+The relationship between BlockSuite and AFFiNE is similar to that between the [Monaco Editor](https://github.com/microsoft/monaco-editor) and [VSCode](https://code.visualstudio.com/), but with one major difference: BlockSuite is not automatically generated based on the AFFiNE codebase, but is maintained independently with a different tech stack — AFFiNE uses React while BlockSuite uses [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).

+This difference has led BlockSuite to set clear boundaries between packages, ensuring:

+- Both AFFiNE and other projects should equally reuse and extend BlockSuite through components, without any privileges.
+- BlockSuite components can be easily reused regardless of whether you are using React or other frameworks.

-The BlockSuite project is structured around key packages that are categorized into two groups: a headless [framework](https://github.com/toeverything/blocksuite/tree/master/packages) and prebuilt editing components.
+To that end, the BlockSuite project is structured around key packages that are categorized into two groups: a headless [framework](https://github.com/toeverything/blocksuite/tree/master/packages/framework) and prebuilt editing components.

 <table>
   <tr>